 How Odoo Inventory Connects to Purchase

-The Purchase module triggers stock receipts that flow into Odoo Inventory and post valuation entries in accounting once the vendor bill is processed.
+The Purchase module triggers stock receipts that flow into Odoo Inventory and post valuation entries once the vendor bill is processed.

 RFQ to Receipt to Bill Flow